I will never forget my first inside sales consulting job.

 2. Align Marketing and Sales

-One of the key factors for a successful sales team is an effective marketing and sales synergy.
+One of the key factors for a successful sales team is effective marketing and sales synergy.

 A good synergy should consist of four important parts: